kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 -  The certificate and authentication key to be used.
 -  A Handshake Context consisting of the set of messages to be included in the transcript hash.
--  A Shared Secret Key (from the PQ KEM operations) to be used to compute an authenticated handshake shared key.
+-  A Shared Secret Key (from the KEM operations) to be used to compute an authenticated handshake shared key.
 -  A Handshake Context consisting of the set of messages to be included in the transcript hash.